 - EU and UN cross-synergies, in relation to which it was underlined the need to dedicate a part of budgets in specific human resources taken care of proper coordination.

-A detailed report of all focus groups and co-creation ateliers which took place as part of ILUCIDARE will soon be issued!
+A detailed report of all focus groups and co-creation ateliers which took place as part of ILUCIDARE in available in the Resources section (check below)!